verrazzano/verrazzano/application-operator/internal/app/README.md

 ### Demo Details

-- Deployments have to have the `spec.selector.matchlabels` and `spec.template.metadata.labels` with the same custom value:
+- Deployments have to have the `spec.selector.matchlabels` and `spec.template.metadata.labels` with the same custom value.

     ```yaml
     spec: